Philadelphia police ID man accused of killing Temple grad walking dog

-Police say 20-year-old Davis L. Josephus is being charged with the murder of 25-year-old Milan Loncar.
+Police say 20-year-old Davis L. Josephus, of the 1400 block of N. Hollywood Street, is being charged with the murder of 25-year-old Milan Loncar.
 A second male person of interest has been identified, according to police.

 Loncar was walking his dog just a block from his home when he was approached by two suspects during a robbery attempt on Wednesday night at 31st and Jefferson streets in the city's Brewerytown neighborhood.

-Note: (Correction: This story has been corrected to reflect updated information about the suspect's identity.
-Davis L. Josephus was originally identified by police as Josephus Davis.)